Case studies from City Hospitals Sunderland, East Kent Hospital and Portsmouth Hospitals focusing on the prevention of falls in hospital wards.

 The trust’s falls reduction group uses evidence from the NHS Safety Thermometer to take action, with a strong emphasis on supporting orthogeriatrics and working with wards that have a high numbers of patient falls.
 Following each group meeting, the service delivers a trust-wide ‘headlines’ email to ensure that clinical staff focus on the action plan to reduce falls.
 The focus has recently been on the measurement of postural BP, identification of high-risk medications and the introduction of ‘safe slippers’.

 A combination of staff training, ongoing ward-based support by a credible expert, shared important messages across disciplines, and keeping falls rates at the centre of the hospital falls group, has driven sustained improvement in measuring lying and standing blood pressure and other falls interventions.

 Dr Andy Davies, consultant physician, and Mrs Judith Hunter MBE, head of nursing and patient safety

 East Kent Hospitals

 We have really worked on our ‘Falls Link Nurse’ system.
-This link provides direct education to members of staff in their areas and there are regular audits performed by the staff in their area and they take responsibility for the results.
+This link provides direct education to members of staff in their areas.
+There are regular audits performed by the staff in their area and they take responsibility for the results.
 The link workers are trained by the clinical nurse specialist (CNS) in both falls and osteoporosis and the CNS also provides training for both the preceptorship nurses and healthcare assistant inductions.
 Education for the junior doctors is led by the falls consultant.

 Learning through datix feedback and root cause analysis (RCA) has proved to be a key change in culture and attitude towards blood pressure assessment.
 The staff on the wards now really understand the importance of measuring the blood pressures and what to do if there is a substantial drop.